hotwired/stimulus-site/_handbook/05_working_with_external_resources.md

 }
 ```

-When the element appears, Stimulus calls our `connect()` method and we kick off a [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) request to the URL specified in the element's data attributes.
-When the response comes back with HTML, we populate the element with it.
+When the controller connects, we kick off a [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) request to the URL specified in the element's `data-content-loader-url` attribute.
+Then we load the returned HTML by assigning it to our element's `innerHTML` property.

-Open your browser's Network inspector tab and reload the page.
-You'll see an initial full page request to `index.html` and then our controller's subsequent request to `messages.html`.
+Open the network tab in your browser's developer console and reload the page.
+You'll see an initial full page request to `index.html`, followed by our controller's subsequent request to `messages.html`.

-## Refreshing Automatically
+## Refreshing Automatically With a Timer

-We'd like to know if any new messages arrive while we're viewing the page so let's go a step further make our list refresh every 5 seconds.
-Start by configuring the refresh interval (in milliseconds) with a data attribute:
+Let's improve our controller by changing it to periodically refresh the inbox so it's always up-to-date.

+We'll use the `data-content-loader-refresh-interval` attribute to specify how often the controller should reload its contents, in milliseconds:

 ```html
 <div data-controller="content-loader"